namsor/rapidminer-onomastics-extension/README.md

 Drag and drop the Read Excel operator (Import->Data->Read Excel) and launch the Import Configuration Wizard.
 Default values should be OK through the wizard, except Encoding should be set to UTF-8 (Unicode, especially required if you would like to genderize Chinese, Russian or Arabic names).

-Drag and drop the GendRE Genderizer operator (Operators>Onomastics> GendRE Genderizer) and connect it with the Excel file and a CSV exporter to view the results.
+Drag and drop the Extract Gender operator (Operators>Onomastics> Extract Gender) and connect it with the Excel file and a CSV exporter to view the results.

 Leave the APIKey / APIChannel blanks to use the free GendRE API.